Explore 13 Fascinating Types of Oscar Fish: Care, Identification, and More

 Lemon Oscar

-Lemon Oscar fish has bright yellow and white skin like the fruit it’s named after.
+Lemon Oscar fish has bright yellow and white scales like the fruit it’s named after.
 Sometimes, its bright yellow color covers the whole body while its fin edges have white tones, and other times, it’s a mix of both colors.

 Unlike other Oscar fish varieties, the Lemon Oscar fish has a calm temperament.
 So, how can you care for this bright yellow Oscar fish?